ricardojoserf/ricardojoserf.github.io/_posts/2024-3-8-getmodulehandleremote.md

 excerpt_separator: <!--more-->
 ---

-GetModuleHandle implementation in C# using only the NTAPIs: NtQueryInformationProcess, NtReadVirtualMemory and (optionally) NtOpenProcess.
+GetModuleHandle implementation for remote processes in C# using only NTAPIs: NtQueryInformationProcess, NtReadVirtualMemory and NtOpenProcess.

 <!--more-->